thomasfady/Synology_SA_20_25/README.md

 ![image-20200501184013023](image-20200501184013023.png)

-Now, we can access to the new shared folder:
+Now, we can access the new shared folder:

 http://192.168.1.1:8000/fbdownload/exploits?k=exploits&stdhtml=true

 ![image-20200501184042710](image-20200501184042710.png)

-And we can access to the "**Super Secret Files**"
+And we can access the "**Super Secret Files**"

 ![image-20200501184113253](image-20200501184113253.png)

 ### Remediation

-To fix this vulnerability, we need to use prepared statement to execute SQLite queries properly.
+To fix this vulnerability, we need to use a prepared statement to execute SQLite queries properly.